 Here’s some more information on Bulgarian currency, including some pictures you will hopefully find useful:

-1 Bulgarian Lev equals approximately € 0.50 and $ 0.63 and this will remain so until Bulgaria accepts Euros as national currency, which doesn’t look like something that will happen soon.
+1 Bulgarian Lev equals approximately € 0.50 and $ 0.52 and this will remain so until Bulgaria accepts Euros as national currency.

 If you come to Bulgaria, try to keep your Bulgarian coins separate from your Euro coins, as they are quite similar and you might end up giving out Euros when you didn’t mean to.